Alek Thomas Player Props: Diamondbacks vs. Rockies

 Alek Thomas At The Plate

-- Thomas has three doubles, a triple, two home runs and eight walks while hitting .176.
+- Thomas is batting .190 with four doubles, a triple, two home runs and eight walks.

-- Thomas has reached base via a hit in eight games this year (of 25 played), and had multiple hits in three of those games.
+- In 34.6% of his 26 games this season, Thomas has picked up at least one hit.
+He's also had four multi-hit games.

-- In 25 games played this season, he has hit a homer in two of them.
+- He has gone deep in two of 26 games played this season, and in 2.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.